EngCarlos-ELT/CubeMars_motors_complete/README.md

 On windows the USB/CAN interface can be available in the 'COM' ports list(Ex.
 COM5).

 On Linux can be available as slcan interface, to find the connection you can use the command: ls /dev/tty*   (ex. /dev/ttyACM0).
 The command lsusb can help to find the list of connected usb devices.
+Another option is: dmesg | grep tty  Run the this command to identify the serial port associated with the interface.

 File Structure Overview.